sarker2018/Hand-Gesture-Recognition-Deep-Learning/README.md

 `['Rolling Hand Backward', 'Rolling Hand Forward', 'Stop', 'Swiping Left', 'Swiping Right', 'No Gesture' ]`

 * Use the pre-trained model form the save_model folder with any of the given .ipynb scripts (set-up google colab environment in your drive)
+* A primary overview of the realtime image classfification sample is shown in the pptx file.
+* I would love to know if your accuracy is improved.